-Pianist and bandleader Roberto Fonseca has been nominated for Latin Grammys in the Best Jazz Album and Best Tropical Album categories.
-Though he said, “I don’t want people to call me just a jazz musician or a traditional Cuban musician,” in a recent interview at the WFMT studios.
+Despite past Latin Grammy nominations for Best Jazz Album and Best Tropical Album, pianist and bandleader Roberto Fonseca says, "I don't want people to call me just a jazz musician or a traditional Cuban musician."

-Fonseca has a diverse musical background and comes from a musical family.
-“They put me on to funk, they put me on to rock.
-My dad was a percussionist and my brothers also play.”
-Fonseca’s half-brothers are Chuchito and Emilio Valdés, sons of the inimitable Cuban pianist Chucho Valdés and stars in their own right.
+In a recent interview at the WFMT studios, Fonseca recounted his diverse musical background.
+He comes from a musical family.
+"They put me on to funk, they put me on to rock.
+My dad was a percussionist and my brothers also play."
+Fonseca's half-brothers, Chuchito and Emilio Valdés, are sons of the inimitable Cuban pianist Chucho Valdés and stars in their own right.

 "Also, my mom is a singer.
 She's really known as a bolero singer.
 Sometimes when my mom was cooking she would sing boleros, I would almost be in shock because it was so sweet.
 The bolero thing is beautiful, especially when it comes from her."